Panauti is situated at

 No, not at all.
 There's an old story that Panauti sits on a huge bed of rock and that the town is earthquake proof.
 Sadly this is incorrect.
 Though the town does sit on a bed of rock, it's taken damage over the years from earthquakes.

 In 1998 an earthquake damaged the main Indreshwar temple.
 In 1934 more damage was caused to it.
 In 2015 while the Indreshwar temple was undamaged the domed Narayan temple opposite is was badly damaged.
-This temple went under reconstruction by the Department of Archeology in 2016/2017/2018.
+This temple went under reconstruction by the Department of Archeology in 2016/2017/2018 and was completed in 2019.

 The good news for visitors is that Panauti as a whole is very well preserved.
 The vast majority of this credit goes to Panauti museum and the Indreshwar complex who have kept the area in impeccible condition.